How much we spend on research

 We spent £423 million on life-saving research carried out in 2017/18, including £104 million into the biology of cancer that underpins the rest of our research.
 We also set aside money for future work on long-term projects that are running over several years.
-The total amount we put towards research in 2017/18 was £432 million.

 We’re working to prevent cancer, diagnose it earlier, develop new treatments and optimise existing treatments to make them more effective.
 Our 2017/18 spend on research includes £45 million on our Clinical Trials Units, £57 million on research into detecting cancer earlier, and £35 million on research into possible cancer causes and prevention, helping people to reduce their risk.